Carolina Code Camp – 2013

 These are some resources to help grasp System.Transactions functionality and use it effectively in your projects:

-Here is a practical example of Using TransactionScope :
+- Here is a practical example of Using TransactionScope to handle transactions in .net.

-This one gets in depth with the way a TransactionScope like functionality can be implemented.
+- This article in MSDN Magazine gets in depth with the way a TransactionScope like functionality can be implemented.
 Gives you a good understanding of what is happening under the hood when using TransactionScope in some Repository implementations in multi-threaded scenarios.

-Here is another example of implementing a transactional repository :
+- This CodeProject article is another example of implementing a transactional repository.

-There are excellent tips here about configuring TransactionScope when used with SQL Server:
+- There are excellent tips here about configuring TransactionScope when using it with SQL Server.

-This is a good resource for CommitableTransaction usage – http://www.codeproject.com/Articles/55472/Committable-Transactions-in-C-SQL
+- This is a good resource for understanding CommitableTransaction usage.

 Protecting Your Api Keys